 Student will witness a demonstration showing the ability of a vehicle to stop.
 Specifically, the gravity-adjusted coefficient of friction of a vehicle will be measured.
 The data will be obtained by different means: an onboard accelerometer and a recording radar.
 The students will then measure the skid marks and estimate how fast the vehicle was going at the beginning of the skid.
 This exercise combines concepts of distance, time, acceleration, velocity, force, work, and energy.

 Crash Test Demonstration

 In cooperation with the Tulsa County Fairgrounds, the students will witness a staged crash.
 The vehicles that the students measured and examined in the previous days will be used in the crash test.
-The crash will be performed by pulling a vehicle using a wire cable system into a stationary vehicle.
-Each vehicle will have a remote controlled pneumatic braking system.
+The crash will be performed by using a wire cable system to pull a vehicle into a stationary vehicle.
+Each vehicle will have a remote-controlled pneumatic braking system.
 Both documentation video and high-speed video will be gathered for the students.
 The culminating exercise from this crash test is a competition for the students to predict the impact speed as recorded by radar.
 This exercise will require the students to use the weight and skid data from previous days.
 The reconstruction of this type of collision is done using conservation of linear momentum.